elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-and-events.md

 ---

-### What is event retargeting in relation to the Light DOM and Shadow DOM?
+### What is the difference between the Light DOM and the Shadow DOM in event retargeting?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Basically, retargeting means that events that originate in the shadow DOM look like they come from the element itself.
-Event retargeting is a great thing to have because the outer document does not have to know about component internals.
-It should be noted, retargeting does not occur if the event occurs on a slotted element, that physically lives in the light DOM.
+  <div><strong>Interview Response:</strong> Retargeting means that events that originate in the shadow DOM look like they come from the element itself.
+Event retargeting is excellent because the outer document does not have to know about component internals.
+You should note that retargeting does not occur if the event occurs on a slotted element that physically lives in the light DOM.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />